 History of Baseball Duration: One semester UC/CSU Approved: No; NCAA: No Type of Course: Enrichment - no credit Description: Explore the history of baseball in America.
+The course will explore the origins of the game

-The course will explore the origins of the game, fundamental rules of the game and baseball's impact and relevance in American history (industrialization, racial fundamental rules of the game and baseball's impact and relevance in American history (industrialization, racial integration, labor laws, etc.).
+Description: Explore the history of baseball in America.
+The course will explore the origins of the game, fundamental rules of the game and baseball's impact and relevance in American history (industrialization, racial integration, labor laws, etc.).
 (Please note that this enrichment elective does not satisfy a student's Social Sciences requirement.)

-Campus Ministry Core Leadership Duration: One semester UC/CSU Approved: No; NCAA: No Type of Course: Enrichment - no credit

-Description: Campus Ministry Core Leadership will participate in the hands-on running of the new Phelan Family Chapel of the North American Martyrs.
+Campus Ministry Core Leadership Duration: One semester UC/CSU Approved: No; NCAA: No Type of Course: Enrichment - no credit Description: Campus Ministry Core Leadership will participate in the hands-on running of the new Phelan Family Chapel of the North American Martyrs.
 Students will have leadership roles in optional school liturgies and prayer services in the new chapel, as well as the "behind the scenes" work that will make our chapel a great place to pray.
 If you've wanted to be more involved or have ideas about how prayer at Jesuit High School could be enhanced, this is the enrichment course for you.
 All are welcome, please join us!
 (Please note that this enrichment elective does not satisfy a student's Theology requirement.)

-Athletic Administration Duration: 1 ST semester only UC/CSU Approved: No; NCAA: No Type of Course: Enrichment - no credit Description: This enrichment course will focus on the administration aspects of athletics.
-Topics may include:
+Athletic Administration Duration: 1 ST semester only UC/CSU Approved: No; NCAA: No Type of Course: Enrichment - no credit